pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 With PyMuPDF you have all options to copy, move, delete or re-arrange the pages of a PDF.
 Intuitive methods exist that allow you to do this on a page-by-page level, like the :meth:`Document.copyPage` method.

 Or you alternatively prepare a complete new page layout in form of a Python sequence, that contains the page numbers you want, in the sequence you want, and as many times as you want each page.
-The following illustrates what can be done with :meth:`Document.select`:
+The following may illustrate what can be done with :meth:`Document.select`:

 ``doc.select([1, 1, 1, 5, 4, 9, 9, 9, 0, 2, 2, 2])``